fbpx

 • Compromised operations: Without proper controls, a bank is vulnerable to theft of money or sensitive data, disrupting its operations, either due to external attacks or internal misuse.

-• Regulatory fines: Governments and regulatory bodies can impose fines on non-compliant organizations, aiming to discourage non-compliance among them and others in the industry.
+• Regulatory fines: Governments and regulatory bodies can impose fines on non-compliant organizations, aiming to discourage non-compliance among them and others in the banking industry.

 • Civil and criminal liability: Non-compliance can result in civil lawsuits for failing to safeguard consumers’ assets.
 In extreme cases, if a bank is complicit in financial crimes due to non-compliance, its leadership might face jail time.
 The bank might face harsher regulations or even lose its license.